javipmontes/Programming4DS/README.md

         PortfolioAllocation.py: this python files contains the code for generating the different asset combination for each portfolio.
-        ReturnAnalysis.ipynb: this jupyter notebook contains the data analysis performed for the return performance README.txt
+        ReturnAnalysis.ipynb: this jupyter notebook contains the data analysis performed for the return performance README.md
-    requirement.txt: this file provides a list of the packages that are needed for the user to room the code.
+    requirement.txt: this file provides a list of the packages that are needed for the user to run the code.

 ---------------------
-How to run:
+### How to run:

 1. Run the ConnectToInvesting.py file.
 This file will generate the 5 csv files that contains the date, price and change values for the asset.
 It has a class that allows to deal with the url for the scrapping.
 It takes as argument the URL for the main page of the asset in the format https://www.investing.com/indices/ASSET (the "-historical-data" part is